 Who looks after the child during the process?

 Usually the hospital will provide care immediately after the birth until the child is ready to be discharged.
-The Adoptions and Permanency Service can then arrange for the child to be placed in short term foster care until they are placed with an adoptive family.
+The Adoption team can then arrange for the child to be placed in short term foster care until they are placed with an adoptive family.
 While the child is in hospital the birth parents have the right to name, see and nurse the child if they wish.
 While in foster care, arrangements can be made for birth parents to visit their child.
 This can occur up until 30 days after consent is signed.

 Until consent is signed, birth parents remain the child’s legal guardian.
-Once consent is signed, the Secretary of the Department of Health and Human Service becomes the child’s guardian until either consent is revoked or an Adoption Order is granted in the Magistrates Court.
+Once consent is signed, the Secretary of the Department for Education, Children and Young People becomes the child’s guardian until either consent is revoked or an Adoption Order is granted in the Magistrates Court.

 Can birth parents be involved in choosing an adoptive family?